An outstanding bird watching itinerary, based at luxurious Anse Chastenet Resort

 You will then proceed to the Quilesse Forest, which includes the Descartiers trail, where almost all the St. Lucia endemics can be found, including the parrot and black finch and you can also find the Rufus-throated Solitaire, the Antillean Euphonia etc. in this area.
 The Vieux Fort Wetlands is an area of approximately 6 acres that attracts many species of ducks, herons, sandpipers, plovers, egrets, rails and other shore birds and waterfowl, several of these species being seasonal migrants.

-Today you could go on the Dolphin and Whale Watching Safari, which is a magical and unforgettable experience.
+Today you will go on the Dolphin and Whale Watching Safari, which is a magical and unforgettable experience.
 To date, in excess of 25 varieties of these magnificent mammals have been spotted in St Lucia’s waters.
 The most frequently sighted of the whales are the, Sperm (45ft), the Pilot (20ft) and the Humpback (60ft).
 Occasionally, there are sightings of Orcas (Killer Whale 30ft) and there are large pods of Dolphin, sometimes 150 at a time.
 They dazzle and hypnotize with their spectacular and lively antics.
 The most frequently sighted are the Spotted, Common, Fraser, Striped and Spinners, which can be seen leaping playfully several yards into the air, whilst spinning up to seven times.
 Using hydrophone enables us to hear the Whales and Dolphins communicating by clicks, squeals, grunts and screams.
 Harmonious wailing sounds, which can be heard for several miles, emanate from the Humpback Whale, also known as the Singing Whale.
 This tour includes site-seeing along the western coastline and will allow you to experience sea birds along the way.

 Your second guided birding tour will be to the Soufriere Des Bott Trail, which leads through the island’s central Rain Forest belt and is the home to a wide variety of bird species.
 The area is now strictly geared to conservation and is littered with cocoa and nutmeg trees, breadfruit, mangoes and a few citrus trees, from previous cultivations.
 The reforestation was enhanced with the fast growing Blue Mahaut, as well as Mahogany and the Flaming Immortelle tree.
 Other tree species include the l’Encens (Incense) and Poix Dioux – a delicacy for the St. Lucia parrot, whose numbers now stand at a healthy 800 scattered throughout the six forest ranges.
 This tour offers a close up view of the Pitons and there will also be an opportunity to visit the town of Soufriere, as well as the Botanical Gardens and Volcano if there is time.
 The Soufriere Volcano, is also famously known as the Sulphur Springs and the “world’s only drive-in volcano”.
 The road runs right up to and through the crater of the Soufriere Volcano, which is now dormant but scientists have predicted that the volcano could erupt again in around 100 years.
 A tour of its bubbly, steamy sulphur springs offers a direct and fascinating lesson in the violent geology of the Caribbean Rim.